 A uniquely identified specific amount of material, either countable or weighable shall be presented as a material lot.
 A material lot describes the planned or actual total quantity or amount of material available, its current state, and its specific property values.

-A material lot may be tested by the execution of a material test specification.
+A material lot may be tested by the evaluation of a test specification.

 A material lot shall include:

 the unique identification of the lot;